-The Preferred Option is to continue to monitor the demand for education places and increased pressure on the educational estate and take appropriate action to meet the needs of our residents.
+To continue to monitor the demand for education places and increased pressure on the educational estate and take appropriate action to meet the needs of our residents.
 The future planning capacity of all our educational establishments and resultant school estate requirements must respond to increases in resident population and changes in local or national educational policy or legislation, such as a reduction in maximum class sizes and/or changes to early learning and childcare.

-There is no viable alternative option.
+There is no reasonable alternative option.